AndriyVohar/pose-detection-raspberry-pi/README.md

 That's it!
 You can switch between different pose detection models by changing the `-m` argument when running the program.

-## Todo
+## Implemented Models
+The following pose detection models have been successfully implemented:
-- [X] OpenPose: An open-source library for real-time multi-person keypoint detection.
+- [x] OpenPose: An open-source library for real-time multi-person keypoint detection.
-- [X] MediaPipe: A cross-platform framework for building multimodal applied machine learning pipelines, including pose estimation.
+- [x] MediaPipe: A cross-platform framework for building multimodal applied machine learning pipelines, including pose estimation.
-- [X] YOLO (You Only Look Once): A real-time object detection system that can be adapted for pose estimation.
+- [x] YOLO (You Only Look Once): A real-time object detection system that can be adapted for pose estimation.
-- [X] TensorFlow: An open-source machine learning framework that includes models for pose estimation.
+- [x] TensorFlow: An open-source machine learning framework that includes models for pose estimation.
-- [ ] Detectron2: A Facebook AI Research library that provides state-of-the-art detection and segmentation algorithms.
+- [x] Detectron2: A Facebook AI Research library that provides state-of-the-art detection and segmentation algorithms.
+- [X] BlazePose: A lightweight and efficient pose detection model designed for mobile devices.
 - [ ] AlphaPose: An accurate multi-person pose estimator.
 - [ ] PoseNet: A vision model that can estimate the pose of a person in real-time.